mukhtar-github/react-advanced/README.md

 #### useState - Object Example

 With the spread operator, we'll first copy the values of an object, and then we came up with which ever value we want to override.
+In the example below, all the values in the person's object will be copied, and only the message value will be overridden.

 ```javascript
 import React, { useState } from 'react';